Playingtygre/Data-Structures_and_Algorithms/Code_Challenges/LL_Merge/Readme.md

 ## Solution
 ![alt text](/Assets/InsertAssertions.JPG)

-## Disclaimer
+## Attrubution
-Parts of this code base was copied from Kevin Farrow.
+Parts of this code base is attributed to Kevin Farrow